amplify-education/serverless-domain-manager/README.md

 ```

 ## Writing Integration Tests
 Unit tests are found in `test/unit-tests`.
 Integration tests are found in `test/integration-tests`.
 Each folder in `tests/integration-tests` contains the serverless-domain-manager configuration being tested.
-To create a new integration test, create a new folder for the `handler.js` and `serverless.yml` with the same naming convention and update `single-cases.test.ts` or create a separate one with the `test.ts` ending.
+To create a new integration test, create a new folder for the `handler.js` and `serverless.yml` with the same naming convention and update `deploy.test.ts` or create a separate one with the `test.ts` ending.

 ## Changing API Types
 AWS API Gateway has three different API types: REST, HTTP, and WebSocket.
 Special steps need to be taken when migrating from one api type to another.
 A common migration will be from a REST API to an HTTP API given the potential cost savings.
 Below are the steps required to change from REST to HTTP.
 A similar process can be applied for other API type migrations.